-- Addresses an educational need at the undergraduate and/or graduate levels. - What if you have no formal teaching appointment? - Brief statement of the context of your contributions to teaching, e.g., graduate student mentoring, undergraduate research, guest lectures.
+- Addresses an educational need at the undergraduate and/or graduate levels. - What if you have no formal teaching appointment? - Brief statement of the context of your contributions to teaching, e.g., graduate student mentoring, undergraduate research, guest lectures (see Addendum to CALS guidelines).